Uterine Problems in Hamsters: Signs, Symptoms, Treatment and Outlook

 - Hamsters that have had multiple litters or babies at a very young age/ babies over 8 months old.

-- Complications during births e.g. baby stuck inside, unable to fully shed, internal damage, etc.
+- Hamsters who experienced complications during births e.g. baby stuck inside, unable to fully shed, internal damage, etc.

-- Family history - may be impossible to know unless you are the breeder.
+- Those with a family history of the problem.
+This may be impossible to know unless you are the breeder.

 - Hamsters with internal tumours.